 What is Next?

-To help alleviate this confusion there will be further blog posts about these topics.
-In particular, the next few blog posts will highlight what defines Innocent and Injured Spouse claims.
+To help alleviate this confusion, there will be further blog posts about these topics.
+In particular, the next few blog posts highlight what defines Innocent and Injured Spouse claims.